shurcooL/gostatus/README.md

 Caveats
 -------

-- It currently lists one Go package per repo (even if there are many), in order to avoid polling same repo more than once.
-A proper solution will be to cache and reuse the results, to be done.
+- It currently lists one Go package per repo (if there are many, one is chosen randomly).
+I'm thinking if this can be improved in [#13](https://github.com/shurcooL/gostatus/issues/13).